cgwire/kitsu/docs/getting-started-production/README.md

 (which is **mandatory** to create the account) (3), the phone number (4) and define the role of the employee: **CG artist**, **Supervisor**, **Studio Manager**, **Vendor** or **Client** (5).
-If the artist is working right now, keep him as active, otherwise select no. Validate by clicking **Confirm** button.
+If the artist is working right now, keep him active, otherwise select no. Validate by clicking the **Confirm** button.

 ![Create a new employee](../img/getting-started/create_employee.png)

 See the [permissions](../permissions/README.md) section for more information.
-To make it short, CG artists, supervisors and clients only see the productions they are assigned.
+To make it short, CG artists, supervisors, and clients only see the productions they are assigned.

 All the people are now part of your studio.
 They are added to a specific